SUMMARY

 - Paternal exposure to biologics was defined as the time after at least one administration prior to conception.
 There were 32 male patients who fathered 38 children while receiving biologic therapy.
 Of these patients, 6 patients were receiving STELARA.

-- The mean age at conception and mean disease duration was 37±5.3 years and 17.3±7.5 years, respectively.
+- The mean age at conception and mean disease duration were 37±5.3 years and 17.3±7.5 years, respectively.

 - No male patients in this study required fertility assistance and there were no congenital defects or cognitive disorders observed at birth and at the time of this analysis (maximum follow-up period: 10 years).

-- Patient characteristics of those that fathered children while receiving STELARA can be found in Table: Characteristics of Male Patients with Psoriasis who Fathered Children while Receiving STELARA.
+- Patient characteristics of those that fathered children while receiving STELARA can be found in Table: Characteristics of Male Patients With Psoriasis who Fathered Children While Receiving STELARA.

 |